 Throughout the world, New Years Eve is celebrated in similar ways with parties, drinks, and fireworks.
 But in America, we have our own tradition that sets us apart.
-Starting in 1907, the tradition of the New Years Eve ball drop began in Times Square.
-Now, the glistening ball is watched by thousands of people across the country and many cities have adopted their own special and unique version of the New York City tradition.
-As long as it is on New Years Eve, it appears you can drop just about anything from the sky to celebrate the upcoming year.
+Starting in 1907, the tradition of the ball drop began in Times Square.
+Now, the glistening ball is watched by thousands of people across the country and many cities have adopted their own special and unique version of the NYC tradition.
+However, it appears you can drop just about anything from the sky to celebrate the upcoming year.

-Ring in the New Year in a brand new way with one of these unique New Years Eve ball drops!
+Ring in the year with one of these unique New Years Eve ball drops!
 This tradition is made even more special with celebrations that drop something other than the ball...

 Hawaii is the epitome of fun and relaxation.
 With beautiful weather year-round, you can escape the harsh winter and enjoy your New Years Eve with the ocean breeze and waves.
 Hawaii takes a flavorful twist on the New Years Eve ball drop by raising a "Hala Kahiki", or Pineapple, up into the air.
 Sip on some pineapple wine and watch this oversized fruit drop in celebration of the oncoming year in the beautiful Mililani.